lgxxhi/Front-End-Adoption-Pern-App/README.md

 https://github.com/lgxxhi/Back-End-Adoption-Pern-App

-Make sure to clone backend repository and run it on local server 3001, more instructions on Budget App Back read me.
+Make sure to clone backend repository and run it on local server 3001, more instructions on Adoption App Backend read me.

 ## Additional Links